engHashim1/5-DOF-Articulated-Lamp/README.md

 ---

 ## Author
-Designed and modeled in Tinkercad by [Your Name].
+Designed and modeled in Tinkercad by [Hashim Hasan].